places to visit in Agra

 Khas Mahal

-Bahazars of the Old Town
+Bahazari of the Old City

 Taj Nature Walk